 The Project has a long association with Griffith College and we are housed by the Griffith College law faculty and we also offer academic programmes in conjunction with the faculty.
 Additionally, the Project has enjoyed a long association with the law faculty of Trinity College and student case workers are drawn from the law faculties of both colleges.

 The Project itself is an independent unincorporated association managed by a Board which includes representatives from Griffith College, Trinity College, as well as solicitors and barristers.

-The Irish Innocence Project currently has 21 law students and interns from Griffith College, Trinity College and Dublin City University who are investigating about 40 cases in which it is believed that someone has been wrongfully convicted.
-This work is carried out under the supervision of qualified and practising barristers who advise the students.
+We currently have 23 law students and interns from Griffith College and Trinity College about 48 cases in which it is believed that someone has been wrongfully convicted.
+This work is carried out under the supervision of qualified solicitors and barristers who advise the students.
 The students review all aspects of a chosen case, from the original investigation to the final appeal.